EmilUnP/SCT-Hub/ADMIN_SETUP.md

 # How to Set Up Admin Access

+This guide explains how to set up admin access and manage user roles in the SCT Hub application.

+## Understanding User Roles

+The application has three user roles:

+- **Student** (default): Regular users who can view content and manage their profile
+- **Staff**: Staff members with limited admin privileges
+- **Teacher**: Full admin access to manage content, users, and all features

 ## Step 1: Register a User Account

 1. **Start your development server** (if not already running):